antoniodegou/wordupp/README/TXT/user_experience.md

 - you can click and drag horizontally to see all the tools from a category (works on mobile)
 - all changes are immediately reflected on the canvas
 - you have a download button
-- you have the limit of downloads in the case of the free tier; when you reach a limit you get a message that the download button has become disabled.
+- you have a limit of downloads in the case of the free tier; when you reach a limit, you get a message that the download button has become disabled.

 ### Error Handling: